The best laptops of 2016: Budget PCs, 2-in-1s, Ultrabooks and more

-Laptops had a banner year in 2015, and all signs keep pointing to an even better selection in 2016.
-It’s still confusing out there, though: The number of choices to navigate just continues to grow.
+Laptops had a banner year in 2015, and it's been an even better selection in 2016.
+The landscape is still confusing out there, though: The number of choices just continues to grow.
 Picking a form factor (traditional, 2-in-1, or convertible) only begins your run through a gauntlet of decisions.

 But whether you’re choosing between the new crop of incredibly sleek 15-inch ultrabooks, hunting for a worthwhile luxury laptop, or finding the convertible that has the most value, it’s been a great year so far for anyone buying a new system, and will only get better.

 To help you with your decision, we’ve been hard at work evaluating more laptops—our latest reviews include the Samsung Notebook 9 Pro, Dell XPS 13 Gold Edition, Chuwi HiBook, and Lenovo ThinkPad X1.
 For the moment, our existing category winners and runners-up have hung onto their crowns, but competition remains fierce.
 We expect to see some supplanted soon enough.